hprabh/azure-cleanroom-samples/README.md

   1. openssl - Download instructions for Linux [here](https://www.openssl.org/source/).
   1. jq - Download / install instructions for Linux [here](https://jqlang.github.io/jq/download/).
   1. Add the CleanRoom Azure CLI extension using:

       ```powershell
       az extension add --source https://cleanroomazcli.blob.core.windows.net/azcli/cleanroom-0.0.3-py2.py3-none-any.whl -y --allow-preview true
       ```

-  1. Set the environment variable "MEMBER_NAME" to one of the following parties - "litware", "fabrikam", "contosso", "client", "operator"
+  1. Set the environment variable "PERSONA" to one of the following parties - "litware", "fabrikam", "contosso", "client", "operator"
   1. Set the environment variable "RESOURCE_GROUP" to the name of Azure Resource Group to be used for creating resources.

 </details>
 <br>

 ## Initializing the environment
+> [!NOTE]
-> [!NOTE] Prerequisites to initialize the environment
+> Prerequisites to initialize the environment
 > * An Azure subscription with adequate permissions to create resources and manage permissions on these resources.

 Once the environment is setup, initialize it for executing the samples by executing the following command from the `/home/samples` directory: